wcarmon/docs/containers/kubernetes/flux.md

 # Flux Input
+1. One or more [Source](./flux.sources.md)s
+1. Desired state
-1. kubernetes `*.yaml` files in some git repository
-    1. or helm charts in some git repository
+1. eg. kubernetes `*.yaml` files in some git repository or helm charts in some git repository

 # Flux Output